therealpeterpython/gimp-average-layers/README.md

 ## gimp-average-layers

-This GIMP plugin merges all layers in an image by taking the average value of each pixel.
+This GIMP plugin merges all layers in an image by taking an average value of each pixel.
 Useful for noise reduction.

 ![Example](/example.png?raw=true "Example")